-Our Gearbox Cases start out as 60kg blocks of billet 7075-T6 aluminum alloy.
+Our gearbox cases start out as 60kg blocks of Billet 7075-T6 aluminium alloy.

-Whilst 7075-T6 is an expensive material, it's one of the strongest aluminum alloys available and is the industry standard for many aerospace and military applications.
-7075-T6 alloy is as strong as many steels with tensile strength of 78,000 PSI.
+Whilst 7075-T6 is an expensive material, it's one of the strongest aluminium alloys available and is the industry standard for many aerospace and military applications.
+7075-T6 alloy is as strong as many steels with a tensile strength of 78,000 PSI.

 Not only does this provide the maximum strength and rigidity possible, but the robotic repeatability in the machining process allows us to reduce some of our tolerances down to just 7 microns.